This is the story of a tremendous win or a colossal mistake, depending on your perspective.

 One of The Motley Fool’s top picks at the time was Netflix.

 It was a huge move for me.
-Not because $190 is small today, but because at that time it felt enormous.
-I remember the anxiety of pressing “Buy.”
+Not because $190 is small today, but at the time it felt especially significant.

-Buying shares of companies you personally use and understand is an idea popularized by Peter Lynch in One Up On Wall Street.
-At the time, I didn’t fully appreciate the wisdom behind it.
-I just liked Netflix.
+Incidentally, buying shares of companies you personally use and understand is an idea popularized by Peter Lynch in One Up On Wall Street.

 Here’s a link to the Peter Lynch book and a few others: